timesscar/tinyllama-docs/docs/itxllama/games/gods.md

-# ITX Llama - Running GODS
+# ITX-Llama - Running GODS

 [GODS][GODS-wikipedia] is particularly challenging because it requires a slow CPU and MPU-401 Intelligent Mode to run properly.
 This guide will hopefully help you get this running on your ITX Llama.